ZeroCM/zcm/docs/zcmtypesys.md

 replacing `.qux` with `.quuz.qux` would properly specify the desired type.

 Note also that although some languages allow unqualified access to types from parent packages, the zcmtype specification does not.
-Speciically, for the following 2 types, note that `t2` must specify its `t1` member as existing withing the package `.foo` even though `t2` itself exists within a child package of `foo`.
+Specifically, for the following 2 types, note that `t2` must specify its `t1` member as existing within the package `.foo` even though `t2` itself exists within a child package of `foo`.

     package foo;